osoc24/Doco/toco/doctorapp/index.md

 - Profile information: name, email, bio, profile picture
 - Appointments: appointment type, location, date, time

-All data is retrieved from the user's pod using the functions provided by the [Loama controller](/deliverables/controller.md).
+All data is retrieved from the user's pod using the functions provided by the loama controller.
 You can find the current limitations of the app in the limitations section.

 ## How to run?